chunliyu0/trending-android/README.md

 - Python 3.x

-  More python depencies can be found in the `requirements.txt` file.
+  More python dependencies can be found in the `requirements.txt` file.

 ## How to Run